Chick-fil-A Logo Consent Manager

 refreshConfig() Reads the latest config from window.ConsentManagerConfig and re-renders the UI.

-The window.ConsentManagerConfig property can be a config object or a function that returns a config object.
-The config object supports the following options:
+The window.ConsentManagerConfig property is used to configure the installation for your website.
+It can be a Config object or a function that returns one.

 Property Type Required Description